 Day 2 – October 25, 2022

 On the worksite at San Jose Obrero school was a perfect mix of work and play.
-We continued with our chiselling work through the brick and concrete walls to prepare for the electrical work.
+The DWC volunteer team in Peru continued with our chiselling work through the brick and concrete walls to prepare for the electrical work.
 While the work was tough, there is nothing more satisfying than angling the chisel just right and taking out a chocolate bar-sized piece of brick, or breaking through to the next layer of brick, like Christopher Columbus discovering America.